 If the defendant meets these conditions, the charges may be dismissed or reduced at the end of the continuance period.
 A general continuance can help avoid the immediate consequences of a conviction and provide the defendant with an opportunity to demonstrate good behavior.
 Negotiating a general continuance for serious drug offenses requires a strategic approach and the ability to persuade the prosecution and the court of the defendant’s commitment to rehabilitation and compliance.

-Geographic Considerations:
+Geographic Considerations

 Due to the state’s tendency to over-police urban and economically disadvantaged areas, the majority of drug prosecutions occur in diverse urban centers such as Boston, Worcester, Brockton, New Bedford, Lowell, Lawrence, Lynn, Fall River, Chelsea, Malden, Woburn, Framingham, and Haverhill.
 However, this does not imply that smaller towns like Andover, Newton, Concord, and Ayer are exempt from strict drug enforcement policies.
 Additionally, towns located along major highways, such as Leominster and Sturbridge, also experience heightened levels of enforcement.

-Contact Erkan & Sullivan, P.C.
+Call the Lowell Drug Trafficking Attorneys at Erkan & Sullivan, P.C.
 Today